Voice Technician & Opera Singer

 I believe within each of us, there is a little voice that knows innately what we are capable of achieving.
 It is our calling and duty to explore and develop our ultimate potential.

-My clients have performed with companies such as Deutsche Oper, The Metropolitan Opera, Wiener Staatsoper, Houston Grand Opera, Salzburger Festspiele, Theater an der Wien, Finnish National Opera, Sarasota Opera, and Chautauqua Opera.
-They have been seen in National Tours of Musicals including Phantom of the Opera and have been signed to record labels and music management.
+My clients have performed with companies such as Deutsche Oper, The Metropolitan Opera, La scala, Wiener Staatsoper, Houston Grand Opera, Salzburger Festspiele, Theater an der Wien, Finnish National Opera, Sarasota Opera, and Dutch National Opera.
+They have been seen in National Tours of Musicals including Phantom of the Opera.
 In addition, they have received many honors including advancements at the Metropolitan Opera National Council Competition, final selections for NBC's The Voice, Miss America pageants, Classical Singer competitions, and Vocal Scholarships for conservatories and universities.

 As an opera singer, I have performed with companies such as National Moravian-Silesian Theater, Opera Orlando, Opera Naples, Annapolis Opera, Wichita Grand Opera, Gulfshore Opera, and Tri-Cities Opera.
 Major roles include Marietta (Die tote Stadt), Rosalinde (Die Fledermaus), Donna Elvira/Anna (Don Giovanni), Violetta (La Traviata), Fiordiligi (Cosí fan tutte), Susannah, and Suor Angelica.